-Provident fund contribution is calculated as a percentage of basic wage, which includes basic pay and dearness allowance.
+Provident fund contribution is calculated as a percentage of the employee’s basic wage, which includes basic pay as well as dearness allowance (DA).

-Employee Provident Fund (EPF) is implemented by the Employees Provident Fund Organization (EPFO) of India.
+The Employee Provident Fund (EPF) is implemented by the Employees Provident Fund Organization (EPFO) of India.
 An establishment with 20 or more workers in any industry should register with the EPFO.
 The actual amount of EPF contribution is calculated based on the employee’s basic salary and dearness allowance.
 For most employees, the EPF contribution is 12% of the basic salary.

 Tax and Social Security Information for Employers in India

 The taxation of individuals in India is primarily based on their residential status in the relevant tax year.
 The residential status of individuals is determined independently of each tax year and is ascertained based on their physical presence in India during the relevant tax year and past years.